Péter Kovács (serial killer): 1960s attacks

 The first murder was not followed up by Kovács for years, and he married and built a house for his family.
 On the night of November 13, 1963, he attacked a woman in the village of Homok; he struck the woman with a hammer and tore her clothes off, but he was unable to finish the murder for unknown reasons.
 She was found soon after, and her life was saved through rapid medical intervention.
-Half a year later, on March 21, 1964, another unfinished murder occurred in the neighborhood when Kovács attacked a lone passer-by, but the victim managed to escape.
+Half a year later, on March 21, 1964, another unfinished murder attempt took place in the area, the perpetrator attacked a lone passerby, but she ducked a hammer blow to the back of the head with a reflex action, so the strong blow only hit her neck and she was able to escape.

 On May 4, 1964, a woman's corpse was found near Nagyrév.
 The body was in a bad state, and it was estimated that it had been in the water for about a month.
 There was no sign of foul play and the cause of death was listed as drowning.
 In April 1965, the body of a teenage girl was found in the Tisza River.
 No signs of a crime could be found on the damaged corpse, and the conclusion was that the girl had committed suicide.
 The police came to realize that there could be a serial killer roaming the area, as there were several similar patterns found in both cases.
 Between April and May 1965, authorities conducted a thorough examination of 40 men in the area, including Kovács.
 However, since he was a man with a well-established family and work background, he was excluded from the list of potential perpetrators, and the investigation concluded without any results.